algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 }
 ```

-This function works as follows: it has a `attributeName` and `value`, the value is what we want to add to the `VirtualRefinementList`, a string, for example `nodejs` or `react`.
+This function works as follows: it has an `attributeName` and a `value`, the value is what we want to add to the `VirtualRefinementList`, a string, for example `nodejs` or `react`.
 We will first check if our array for this attribute already contains that value.
 If it doesn't contain it, we simply add it to the array, if the array already contains the value we want, we remove it.
 Finally this value is set as the new state.
 Correspondingly, that change in state will trigger a change in `defaultRefinement` of the `VirtualRefinementList` for that attribute, and update the search interface.

 But we still need to call this function.
 What we do is add `this.refine` as a prop to the `Hit` component, and call it there when needed.
-The inside of the `Hit` component now looks like this:
+The implementation of the `Hit` component now looks like this:

 ```jsx
 import React from 'react';